NBA Summer League 2018: Scores and Highlights from Sunday's Las Vegas Results

 With Tony Parker gone and Kawhi Leonard's future quite cloudy in San Antonio, the idea of rebuilding and looking to the future in a loaded Western Conference has merit for the Spurs.
 While Walker didn't stuff the stat sheet as much as Brown, he still looked like someone who can help San Antonio do just that with 14 points, five rebounds, three steals and two assists.

-It was Brown’s bounce-back ability and efficiency that proved the difference in the comparison, though, considering he shot 8-of-17 from the field for 21 points, 12 rebounds, three steals and two assists compared to Walker’s 5-of-13 mark.
+It was Brown's bounce-back ability and efficiency that proved the difference in the comparison, though, considering he shot 8-of-17 from the field for 21 points compared to Walker's 5-of-13 mark.
+Brown also recorded 12 rebounds, three steals and two assists.

 Brown didn't grow discouraged despite early struggles and impacted the game in ways beyond his shooting by crashing the boards, as Candace Buckner of the Washington Post pointed out: